myrtopar/pivot/README.md

 to do:<br />
 - fix the log truncating issue<br />
 - create test that _i guess_ will look for an execve??? <br />
-- pack the binaries in an image, upload it in dockerhub, make it public and pull the image from dockerhub in the test workflow<br />
+- <del>pack the binaries in an image, upload it in dockerhub, make it public and pull the image from dockerhub in the test workflow</del><br />
 - <del>fix the path bug</del><br />
 - fix gdb vuln offset bug <br />
 - fix interactive command echo bug<br />